National Minimum Dataset - social care

 Who is required to complete the dataset?

-All care providers (registered and non-registered) are asked to complete the NMDS-SC from the private, voluntary and statutory sectors who offer care services for adults, families and children eg residential, day care, domiciliary, community care, healthcare.
+All care providers (registered and non-registered) are asked to complete the NMDS-SC from the private, voluntary and statutory sectors who offer care services for adults, families and children, for example residential, day care, domiciliary, community care, healthcare.

 All information will be collected and held in accordance with the Data Protection Act.
 Individual employers are able to access and use their own information.
 Apart from this, information will only be available in aggregated and anonymised form and individual staff will not be identified.